-The columns show the stages of a process, while the individual cards represent work items / tasks.
-Progress is visualized by moving the cards form left to right, thus simplifying team coordination.
-If needed, The board can further be split into separate rows, to indicate different work areas, or different teams.
+The columns show the stages of a process, while the individual cards represent work items/tasks.
+Progress is visualized by moving the cards from left to right, thus simplifying team coordination.
+If needed, The board can further be split into separate rows to indicate different work areas or different teams.

-Kanban boards are included into various software packages – but a physical white board, that you can draw and stick notes on, makes it more prescient and hard to ignore.
+Kanban boards are included in various software packages – but a physical whiteboard that you can draw and stick notes on makes it more prescient and hard to ignore.

 Although the stakeholders are not performing the actual work here, it the Kanban is still useful for them to see how things are moving.
 For example, if they want to track the implementation of certain features, the board shows who is working on it.

-One scenario is having the grey line constantly ahead of the green one (i.e. Estimated > Completed): this means the team is overestimating its capacity, meaning they believe they can do more than they actually do.
+One scenario has the grey line constantly ahead of the green one (i.e. Estimated > Completed): this means the team is overestimating its capacity, meaning they believe they can do more than they actually do.

 On the opposite, when the grey line is constantly below the green line (i.e. Estimated < Completed), the development team underestimates its capacity, possibly because they don’t want to overpromise.

-Either way, this is a valuable information when planning: it helps assessing / deciding how much work is to be done on a certain timeframe.
+Either way, this is valuable information when planning: it helps assess/decide how much work is to be done within a certain timeframe.

 5. Collaborative work

-Once you established and communicated the shared vision, let’s look at how you can build it in a collaborative way, through:
+Once you have established and communicated the shared vision, let’s look at how you can build it in a collaborative way through:

 - Workshops and brainstorming sessions